Tormak9970/bash-shortcuts/README.md

-# Steamdeck Homebrew Shortcuts Plugin
+# Bash Shortcuts Plugin

 A plugin for creating and managing shortcuts that can be launched from the Quick Access Menu!
+Uses bash under the hood to run commands, hence the name.